lintpageincident.log

 → Cloudflare → Security → WAF → Create a custom rule

-→ Match: cf.client.bot AND http.user_agent contains "ChatGPT-User"
+→ Match: http.user_agent contains "ChatGPT-User"

 → Action: Skip